fernandostc/Lambda_Function_Automation_to_Deploy_DSA/README.md

-# DS Deploy Automation using Lambda
+# DS Agents Deploy Automation using Lambda

 Automation process to deploy and activate Deep Security Agents using Lambda function